eclipse-tractusx/puris/docs/user/User_Guide.md

 ## Import

 An Admin can upload data on this page.
 The import only starts if the file does NOT contain any invalid or conflicting information.
 All invalid rows are listed to the user with the respective validation error messages.
 Once the import starts, all existing data for that type is deleted before the newly uploaded data is created.
-If the persistence of the new data fails during this step, the import fails and the previously deleted data is not restored automatically.
+If the persistence of the new data fails during this step, the import fails and the previously deleted data is restored automatically.
 Users can click and download one of the pre-existing template files listed on the page:

 - delivery-template.xlsx
 - demand-template.xlsx